Aspose/releases.aspose.com/content/en/barcode/cpp/new-releases/aspose.barcode-for-c++-24.3-linux.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.BarCode for C++ 24.3 Linux release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### Enhanced Barcode Recognition on Linux

+Aspose.BarCode for C++ 24.3 provides enhanced accuracy to recognize QR codes with variations and Pdf417 barcodes within your barcode processing apps running on Linux systems.

+### Aztec Barcode Quality Settings

+Using the latest release of the C++ barcode API, Linux developers can gain finer control over Aztec barcode generation with the introduction of the `QualitySettings` structure.

+### Stable Public API

+This release brings various changes to improve stability and ensure seamless integration into your existing projects on Linux.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for C++ 24.3 Release Notes](https://releases.aspose.com/barcode/cpp/release-notes/2024/aspose-barcode-for-cpp-24-3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}